acbart/acbart.github.io/lessons/abstraction_corgis.md

 * Tell each group to develop at least one question that this dataset can answer.
 * Tell each group to develop a visualization that answers their question.
 * Tell each group to develop a question that this dataset cannot answer because of its abstraction's limitations.
+* Tell each group to discuss the difference between the abstraction they expected and the actual properties of the abstraction.

 Engagement: